 Find & Apply For Social / Human Services Assistant Jobs In Penobscot, Maine

-Social / Human Services Assistant jobs in Penobscot, Maine involve providing direct support to individuals and families in need, connecting them with community resources, and ensuring their well-being.
-Responsibilities may include conducting assessments, developing service plans, and advocating for clients.
-These positions require strong communication skills, empathy, and a passion for helping others.
+Social / Human Services Assistant jobs in Penobscot, Maine involve supporting individuals in need, connecting them with resources, and providing emotional support.
+Duties may include conducting assessments, developing care plans, and advocating for clients.
+These roles require strong communication skills, empathy, and the ability to work effectively in a team setting.
 Below you can find different Social / Human Services Assistant positions in Penobscot, Maine.

 Jobs in Penobscot